Ten (band): Return to Frontiers Records (2016–present)

 In March 2016, the band announced their return to Frontiers Records, for a multi-album deal, starting with the release of their thirteenth studio album Gothica in July 2017 and the re-issue of their entire back catalogue in both physical (box set) and digital format under the title Opera Omnia.
 As with the band's last four releases, the band's thirteenth album Gothica, was mixed and mastered by Dennis Ward.

 In November 2018, the band released their fourteenth studio album entitled Illuminati, while in April 2019, the band released their long-awaited compilation box-set entitled Opera Omnia.
 The box-set included every album released by the band since its inception back in 1995, up until Illuminati.
 In December 2021, the band announced that they're working on two new studio albums, with the first one entitled Here Be Monsters, to be released on 18 February 2022.
 The band released their sixteenth studio album entitled Something Wicked This Way Comes, on 20 January 2023.
 In spring 2024, the band embarked on their "Wicked" UK Tour while currently working on their 17th studio release, due for release in 2025.

+Following the release of their sixteenth studio album, TEN embarked on their T-30 UK Anniversary Tour in 2025, celebrating 30 years since the band's formation.
+The tour included ten dates across the UK and featured various support acts.
+The Heavy rock band The Reminisce provided support on all dates.
+Other support acts featured throughout the tour included Rhabstallion, Fury and Catalyst Symphony.